It’s that time of year when we take stock isn’t it? Look back on the past year and think about our highs and our lows.

 If you don’t have your own website, you need one.
 Your website is at the centre of your marketing hub.
 It needs to work for you and you need to be so proud of it, you just can wait to drive potential holiday makers there to take a look.
 If it’s outdated, hard for visitors to navigate with small photographs and no online booking system, then it’s time for a change.
 You’re wasting your time getting visitors to go there in the first place.
 All holiday rental businesses need a modern, efficient, easy to update website and it doesn’t need cost a lot (eg a WordPress website).

 Being a holiday home business owner is about working with people and building relationships with them online, over the phone, by email and in person.
 These people are your guests, future guests, suppliers and sometimes staff (eg cleaners).
 You have to enjoy this interaction (even with the more demanding and trickier guests).
 You have to care about your guests and want to give them the best holiday experience you can, rather than seeing them just as a walking purse!

 10) Are you marketing your holiday home yourself?

 This is when your profit per booking is maximised as you have no agency commission or listing site fee to pay.
-If you’re using listing sites now, have plans in place across 2017 to reduce your reliance on them by taking control of your own marketing.
-Your website forms the hub of your marketing activity.
-Moving to listing site independence means implement proven marketing strategies such as search engine optimising each page of your website, regularly blogging to help you get found, send monthly e-newlsetters to keep in touch with past guests and consistently and persistently posting to social media and growing your online prescence.
+If you’re using big listing sites now, have plans in place across 2018 to reduce your reliance on them by taking control of your own marketing.
+Moving to listing site independence means implement proven marketing strategies such as search engine optimising each page of your website, regularly blogging to help you get found, send monthly e-newlsetters to keep in touch with past guests and consistently and persistently posting to social media and growing your online presence.